-The past is dying and the future is not yet born
+Situation: “the past is dying and the future is not yet born“

-Our default narrative – i.e. individualistic, technocratic materialism for individual and collective wellbeing – is exhausted: no-one thinks doubling GDP will double contentment; and/or not working e.g. climate crisis.
-And there is growing sense of crisis.
+Our default narrative – i.e. individualistic, technocratic materialism for individual and collective wellbeing – is exhausted: no-one thinks doubling GDP will double contentment; and/or not working e.g. the climate crisis.

 At the same time, there is no clear, powerful alternative replacement narrative that is widely vocalized (and accepted) – and even the need for this is debated (cf the culture wars).